saoudh/db-vendo-client/docs/trip.md

 })
 ```

-`realtimeDataUpdatedAt` is a UNIX timestamp reflecting the latest moment when (at least some of) the response's realtime data have been updated.
+`realtimeDataUpdatedAt` is currently not set in db-vendo-client, because the upstream APIs don't provide it.

 When running the code above, `trip` looked like this: